 - A student who temporarily resides outside the county;

 - A voter who temporarily resides outside of Kentucky and who maintains eligibility to vote in Kentucky, such as a vacationer;

-- Incarcerated, but not yet convicted of a crime; or
+- Incarcerated, but not yet convicted of a felony; or

 - Employed outside of the county all hours the polling place is open.